 Exceptions to the clinical attendance policy include required classes that conflict with clinical hours.
-In this instance, the student must receive a written letter from the Radiologic Technology Director of Clinical Education notifying the facility of the student's appropriate clinical schedule.
+In this instance, the student must receive a written letter from the RAD Clinical Coordinator notifying the facility of the student's appropriate clinical schedule.

-Inclement Weather Policy
+Inclement Weather Policy25